holleymcfly/pdf-creator/README.md

 ## [Handling Fonts](https://github.com/holleymcfly/pdf-creator/wiki/Handling-fonts)
 The pdf-creator needs the font that shall be used in the document.
-The font is of type `PdfFont` that contains the font type and its size.
+The font is of type `PdfFont` that contains the font type, its size and its color.
-A PdfFont can be created like this:
+A PdfFont is created using the PdfFontBuilder like this:
 ```
-PdfFont font = new PdfFont(new PDType1Font(Standard14Fonts.FontName.TIMES_ROMAN), 12);
+PdfFont font = new PdfFontBuilder().build();
 ```

 ## [Creating a new pdf-creator](https://github.com/holleymcfly/pdf-creator/wiki/Creating-new-pdf-creators)